Our goal is to shift the power dynamics through consultation

 January 2021 - December 2021

-In compliance with AB 275 (CalNAGPRA), we developed a strategic plan to facilitate the repatriation of human remains belonging to nearly 10,000 individuals and thousands of associated funerary objects.
+In compliance with AB 275 (CalNAGPRA), we developed a strategic plan to facilitate the repatriation of human remains belonging to more than 9,000 individuals and thousands of associated funerary objects.
+On October 31, 2023, 4,440 of those individuals and 24,993 associated funerary objects were described in a Notice of Inventory Completion.

 September 2004 – July 2019